jzhang026/quilt/packages/react-i18n/docs/react_i18n_schema.md

 React I18n is a schema comprised of a structure of nested key-value pairs (KVPs).
 This document captures the nuances of the constraints placed on the schema by the different levels of concern.

-**Note:** Throughout this document, the examples will be shown using the [JSON5](https://json5.org/) serialization, but other serializations are possible.
-See the [Serialization](#serialization) section for nuances related to the various serialization formats.

 <!-- Created using "Markdown All in One" extension for VS Code -->
 - [History](#history)
   - [Version 1.0](#version-10)